 Certain of our solutions and services involve the transmission and storage of client and member data in various jurisdictions, which subjects the operation of those solutions and services to privacy or data protection laws and regulations in those jurisdictions.
 While we believe these solutions and services comply with current regulatory and security requirements in the jurisdictions in which we provide these solutions and services, there can be no assurance that such requirements will not change or that we will not otherwise be subject to legal or regulatory actions.
 These laws and regulations are rapidly evolving and changing, and could have an adverse impact on our operations.
 These laws and regulations are subject to uncertainty in how they may be interpreted and enforced by government authorities and regulators.
 The costs of compliance with, and the other burdens imposed by, these and other laws or regulatory actions may increase our operational costs, prevent us from providing our solutions, and/or impact our ability to invest in or jointly develop our solutions.
 We also may face audits or investigations by one or more government agencies relating to our compliance with these laws and regulations.
 An adverse outcome under any such investigation or audit could result in fines, penalties, other liability, or could result in adverse publicity or a loss of reputation, and adversely affect our business.
-Any failure or perceived failure by us or by our solutions to comply with these laws and regulations in the jurisdiction that has enacted the applicable law or regulation.
+Any failure or perceived failure by us or by our solutions to comply with these laws and regulations may subject us to legal or regulatory actions, damage our reputation or adversely affect our ability to provide our solutions in the jurisdiction that has enacted the applicable law or regulation.
 Moreover, if these laws and regulations change, or are interpreted and applied in a manner that is inconsistent with our policies and processes or the operation of our solutions, we may need to expend resources in order to change our business operations, policies and processes or the manner in which we provide our solutions.
 This could adversely affect our business, financial condition and results of operations.